 - (A) The CEC shall be constituted by the Principal of the college for the terms of 3 years and shall work subject to control and supervision of the Principal. - 1.
 The College Examination Cell (CEC) shall be constituted with the following members. - 2.
-A senior teacher as the Controller of Examination and three/four more regular teachers (in addition to the Chairman) as members. - 3.
-The CEC shall arrange to get the results prepared, announced, individual statement of marks prepared and issued to the candidates. - B) Functions of College Examination Cell: - 1.
+A senior teacher of the College as the Controller of Examination and three/four more regular teachers of the College (in addition to the Chairman) as members. - 3.
+There will be no remission in work-load but adequate remuneration shall be paid to the members. - (B) Functions of College Examination Cell: - 1.
 This CEC shall be generally in-charge of all matters pertaining to F.Y., S.Y. and T.Y. examinations in the College. - 2.
 The CEC shall prepare the examination time-table, arrange to get the question paper sets printed or duplicated and answer books assessed. - 3.
 The CEC shall arrange to get the results prepared, announced, individual statement of marks prepared and issued to the candidates.